SuperIzya/how-to-fp/README.md

 In this example, if `foo` returns `None`, the `flatMap` is not called (see implementation of `Option`).
 If `foo` returns `Some`, but `bar` returns `None`, then the `map` would not run.
 As simple as that.

-#### Easier error handling
+#### Easier error processing

 Since error is allowed as result, we can work with errors same way as with 'valid' result, e.g. transform to default value, collect all errors from many executions, define retry strategy, etc. without excessive code branching as in case of exception/null/undefined based error-handling.

 [to top][0]

-## Pure functions
+## Pure functions (move up)

 ![pure](./gifs/pure.gif)

 The concept of pure function is of the most importance in FP.
 My favorite example of one such function is arithmetic operator `+`:
-1. it does not change it arguments.
+1. It does not change it arguments.
 After evaluating `2+3`, both `2` and `3` are the very same, they were not changed by the function
-1. it returns a value (always).
+1. It returns a value (always).
 Doesn't matter how many times the function is called, for the same arguments set the result is  the same.
 The order of calls with different sets of arguments is also does not change the results of each individual evaluation.

 When starting writing pure function, write full signature:
 ```scala